Best Vegan Cheese Sauce

 Instructions

 • In a medium pot, bring about 3 cups of water to a boil.
-Place potatoes, carrots, and onion in the pot and allow to cook until veggies are tender--approximately 15 minutes.
+Place potatoes, carrots, and onion in the pot and allow to cook until the veggies are tender--approximately 15 minutes.
 Cooking time will vary based on how small the veggies are diced.

 • When veggies are tender, drain and place them in a blender.
-NOTE: reserve 1 cup of the broth, and add to blender.
-Add all the remaining ingredients, and blend until smooth.
+NOTE: Reserve 1 cup of the broth and add it to the blender.
+Add all the remaining ingredients and blend until smooth.

 • This makes approximately 1 quart and can be stored in the refrigerator for up to 2 weeks.